 Permanent Life Insurance

-Universal and Variable Life give you a greater degree of flexibility.
+Universal and Variable Life Insurance policies can give you a greater degree of flexibility.
 With both types of insurance, you can adjust your premium and your death benefit.
-With Variable Life, you are also empowered with investment options.
-With both of these types of insurance, premiums, interest rates and even your death benefits can be subject to the whims of the markets.
-Variable lets you elect to invest in stocks and publicly traded bonds.
-As such, it is considered a securities product and the only type sold by prospectus and regulated by the Securities and Exchange Commission.
+With Variable Life Insurance, you are also empowered with different investment options.

-All Permanent plans build cash value.
-Over the life of the policy, you can borrow money against the accrued value.
+Over the life of a Permanent Life Insurance policy, you can borrow money against the accrued value.
 If the loan has not been paid back at the time of death, the amount of the loan will be deducted from the death benefit amount.
-On some policies the cash value increases to the point where monthly premiums become unnecessary, and the policy effectively "pays for itself".
+On some policies, the cash value increases to the point where monthly premiums become unnecessary, and the policy effectively pays for itself.

 Permanent Life Insurance is considered best for individuals who believe that their family will need to rely on the policy's death benefit, no matter what age they are when they pass away.